quarto-dev/quarto-actions/publish/README.md

 ## GitHub Pages

-1. Add the GitHub Actions workflow to your project.
-(Use [quarto-publish-example.yml](../examples/quarto-publish-example.yml) as an example).

-2. Head over to your repository on GitHub.
-Under Settings > Pages > Build and deployment, under source, ensure **Deploy from a branch** is selected.
-Under the branch option, select the root of the gh-pages branch.
+> See also <https://quarto.org/docs/publishing/github-pages.html> about Github Pages publishing support in Quarto.
+> And <https://quarto.org/docs/publishing/github-pages.html#github-action> about using Github Actions to publish to Github Pages with Quarto.

-3. Run `quarto publish gh-pages` locally, once.
-Quarto needs to configure the repository for publishing through GitHub Actions.
-To do this, run `quarto publish gh-pages` locally.
+1. Quarto needs to configure the repository for publishing through GitHub Actions.
+To do this, run `quarto publish gh-pages` locally, once.
+This will create a new branch called `gh-pages` and push it to the remote repository, and configure the gh-pages branch to be the [publishing source for GitHub Pages](https://quarto.org/docs/publishing/github-pages.html#source-branch).

+2. Then you need to configure your repo to use Github Actions to publish, by adding GitHub Actions workflow to your project.
+   - Use [quarto-publish-example.yml](../examples/quarto-publish-example.yml) as an example
+   - Go over our documentation for additional details at <https://quarto.org/docs/publishing/github-pages.html#github-action>

-4. Configure action to use gh-pages:
+3. Configure Quarto publish action to use `gh-pages` as publishing target:

    ```yaml
    - name: Publish to GitHub Pages (and render)